1957 Chevrolet

 The 1957 Chevrolet is a car that was introduced by Chevrolet in September 1956 for the 1957 model year.
-It was available in three series models: the upscale Bel Air, the mid-range Two-Ten, and the One-Fifty.
+It was available in three series models: the upscale Bel Air, the mid-range Two-Ten, and the economy/fleet model One-Fifty.
 A two-door station wagon, the Nomad, was produced as a Bel Air model.
 An upscale trim option called the Delray was available for Two-Ten 2-door sedans.
 It is a popular and sought after classic car.
 These vehicles are often restored to their original condition and sometimes modified.
 The car's image has been frequently used in toys, graphics, music, movies, and television.
 The '57 Chevy, as it is often known, is an auto icon.

 History

 Initially, General Motors executives wanted an entirely new car for 1957, but production delays necessitated the 1955–56 design for one more year.
 Ed Cole, chief engineer for Chevrolet, dictated a series of changes that significantly increased the cost of the car.
 These changes included a new dashboard, sealed cowl, and the relocation of air ducts to the headlight pods, which resulted in the distinctive chrome headlight that helped make the 1957 Chevrolet a classic.
 Fourteen-inch wheels replaced the fifteen-inch wheels from previous years to give the car a lower stance, and a wide grille was used to give the car a wider look from the front.
 The now famous 1957 Chevrolet tailfins were designed to duplicate the wide look in the rear.
 Bel Air models, though maintaining the same chassis, powertrains, and body, were given upscale gold trim: the mesh grille insert and front fender chevrons, as well as the "Chevrolet" script on the hood and trunk, were all rendered in anodized gold.
 The 1957 Chevrolets did not have an oil pressure gauge or a voltmeter.

 The base engine was an inline 6-cylinder called the Blue Flame Six.
 The engine was smoother running than the V-8.
 Carburetion came from a single one-barrel carburetor.